-These authors’ findings are different from some of the research that has been published in this area, and they offer some interesting suggestions as to why this might be.
+These authors’ findings are different from some of the research that has been published in this area.
+They offer some interesting suggestions as to why this might be.

 “A few previous studies suggested no association between labour progression and increasing BMI.
 A British study of 8350 nulliparous women compared labour progression in obese versus non-obese women, observing no significant difference within the first or second stages of labour .
 Contrary to our findings, a majority of previous studies report an independent effect of BMI on total duration of active labour.
 These studies specifically identify the duration of the first stage of labour as being increased, further supporting an overall increase in labour duration [9, 10, 11, 13, 14, 15].
 A study by Kominiarek et al. included 118,978 nulli- and multiparous women in separate analyses.
 This study found a significant increase in total duration of labour with increasing BMI among nulliparous women .
 However, the definition of active labour differed from that of most other studies, as a cervical dilatation of only 1 cm was accepted when defining the onset of labour, thereby including what was considered as the latent phase in the current study.”

 It seems pretty clear that we need to revise our understanding of what is happening here.